lecerick/100-days-of-code/log.md

 1. Updated personal website with graphically interesting pictures, a darker brown bottom navbar, and border radius on two of the pics to make things less boxy.
 2. Created the finance-playground repository.
 Created a simple python file that basically does the PMT function in excel for installment loans.

 **Thoughts:** Liking the new website design a lot.
-In terms of future improvements, I could see adding a 'contact me' form, a blog, and a virtual art art gallery.
+In terms of future improvements, I could see adding a 'contact me' form, a blog, and a virtual art gallery.
 I'm also excited to formalize my financial knowledge using coding.
 (Writing a useful program is a good way to ensure you really understand the math.)

 **Link to work:**
 1. [Personal Website](https://lenaerickson.com/)